daniel-samson/neovim/README.md

 ## Configuration

 Please edit the `.config/nvim/lua/init.user.lua` instead of `init.lua` We recommend that any key binding you create should live behind the leader key.
-That way, so that you can keep you customizations during upgrades.
+That way, you can keep you customizations during upgrades.

 ### Hot Reloading Configuration
 You can reload your config file by using the **ReloadConfig** command.